Home Blog Page 2

 In the 1960s and ‘70s, the Jaguars were members in the National Association of Intercollegiate Athletics (NAIA) before moving to the NCAA’s Division II.
 Then, in 1981, Augusta joined the Division I ranks as a founding member of the Big South Conference.
 After completing the transition, the Jaguars stayed in the conference from 1986 through 1991.
 Then Augusta made another move by going back to Division II.

-‘Tis the season for reading
+Good Reading: ‘Tis the season for books

 0